una/una.github.io/_posts/blog/2017-01-05-save-for-offline.md

 subtitle: 'I recently added an option to save blog posts for offline reading.
 This post details how I did that and how you can too.'
 ---

-The offline web is something we all need to start thinking about as a part of the experience we're providing to our users. __why offline is important here __
+I just moved to New York City and started commuting to work on the subway.
+On said subway ride, despite its many glorious people watching moments, most commuters are just on their phones or reading books.
+The subway is also famous for not having reliable cell service, so many of those people trying to read articles on their phone are struggling with cache and unexpected reloads if they click the wrong button.
+The offline web experience we're providing users is something we all need to start thinking about.
+Luckily, we have the tools.

+**I recently added an option to save blog posts for offline reading, and this post will detail how I did that so you can too.**

-So, if someone is reading your blog on the subway, and loses their Internet connection, they won't lose their place if their browser refreshes.
-Similarly, with this technique, one can elect to save your content to their device when they do have a good Internet connection for later reading when they may not (say on the subway or on an airplane, or just to save data).
+This way, if someone is reading your blog on the subway, and loses their Internet connection, they won't lose their place.
+If they accidentally click and the browser refreshes, they won't lose their place.
+If they want to save your article to read on an airplane or at at a café in a foreign country where they have no internet plan, they can do that.
+And if they just want to save battery and be on airplane mode, that's cool too. ✨Magic.✨

 ## Offline-First